 It’s true that tools don’t make the artist.
-However, state of the art tools allows you to stay up to date on new techniques and provide the best work you can for your customers.
+However, state-of-the-art tools allow you to stay up to date with new techniques and help you provide the best work you can for your customers.
 High-quality tools are the safest and cleanest investment you can make for your business.

 4) Creating a Good Atmosphere

 Once you have managed to get your client into your tattoo shop, make them want to stay there.
 It’s important to put yourself in your place of business, especially if you want an authentic experience, but remember that the client is who you are trying to sell.

 Paint your walls a calming color, like dark gray-blue.
 Decorate the walls with your personal portfolio so potential clients can browse and make sure that your tattoo shop is the one for them.

 Consider leaving up-to-date tattoo magazines around for clients who have to wait.
 Sometimes even a simple picture can help inspire successful tattoos.